I’m not sure where I first heard of it, but creating a “shrunken draft” can be a way to get to know a long draft.

 - Ask yourself what specific element of fiction writing would you like the next draft of your narrative to focus on?

 - Highlight that specific element of fiction writing in a copy of your rough draft.
 For example, highlight scenes in green.
 Character’s points of view, descriptions, different “times,” even specific words could be highlighted.
-However, highlighting more than one or two elements at a time can be confusing.

 - Reduce the font to the smallest size you’re comfortable with.